 What is Credit Card Abuse in Texas?

 Credit card abuse or credit card fraud essentially means presenting a card for payment with the intent to benefit fraudulently.
 You must know that the card has not been issued to you.
 In addition, you must know that you don’t have the consent of the cardholder.
-The statute can be found in the Texas Penal Code Chapter 32.
-Fraud.
+The statute can be found in the Texas Penal Code Chapter 32 which deals with fraud crimes.

 Credit card abuse can come in different ways.
 It can mean stealing credit cards, or possessing credit cards of which you are not the official card holder.
 It can mean scraping credit or debit numbers and making fake cards or online purchases.
 This offense also includes applying for and/or receiving credit using false pretenses.
 It can mean paying with a credit card that has been revoked, cancelled, or is expired.